TetieWasTaken/BobTheBot/README.md

 Bob The Bot is a simple, competitive, community driven [Discord.js](https://github.com/discordjs) bot.

+# WARNING: THIS BOT IS NOT DONE YET!
+THIS BOT IS NOT BEING HOSTED, DO NOT EXPECT THE BOT TO RESPOND.

 ## Adding this bot to your discord server

 1: Paste this link in your browser <br />